tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 ## Recovery
 - hyperthermic conditioning, aka calculated heat exposure.
-  - It probably would improve your endurance and increase your GH (growth hormone levels.
+  - It probably would improve your endurance and increase your GH (growth hormone levels).
   - Regular saunas post-workout.
 Just 20 minutes 3-4 times a week at a temperature of 160-170 F can be highly beneficial for reducing DOMS (delayed-onset muscle soreness)
 - cold therapy to improve immunity, mood and increase fat loss.
   - Start small, end your shower with 30-60 seconds of pure cold water.
 Then, gradually increase the time spent under cold water.